MaxIceFlame/MaxIceFlame.github.io/docs/ml_wiki/update.en.md

 1, Adjusted the collision in Holidays

-2, Fixed the problem of that jumping performs improperly in The Discovery - Chronos
+2, Fixed the issue that jumping performs improperly in The Discovery - Chronos

-3, Fixed some problems of login system
+3, Fixed some issues of login system

 4, Other changes

 ## v1.4.3
 Update date: November 17th, 2024

-1, Fixed the problem of collision in Holidays
+1, Fixed the issue of collision in Holidays

 2, Removed the progress bar in achievement page